Our Funding Philosophy

 The BrightFocus programs are designed to provide initial funding for highly innovative experimental ideas.
 Most of the awardees use the BrightFocus donor award money to demonstrate key findings that lead to later interest and additional funding from industrial or governmental funding agencies.
 It is our firm belief that having the courage to invest in innovative ideas will lead to revolutionary therapies.

 The portfolio of BrightFocus donor supported research extends from basic molecular and cellular biology through clinical and behavioral health research.
 Please visit the research we have funded section of the website for more information on current and past BrightFocus-sponsored research projects.
-BrightFocus is proud to have awarded more than $131.5 million dollars to fund ground-breaking research into age-related diseases.*
+BrightFocus is proud to have awarded more than $140.3 million dollars to fund ground-breaking research to help eradicate brain and eye diseases.*

 As a testament to the role of BrightFocus in identifying tomorrow's leaders, BrightFocus is proud to have fostered the early careers of Dr. Stanley Prusiner and Dr. Paul Greengard, who independently won the Nobel Prize in Physiology or Medicine.